AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 ## How to extend it

 The idea moving forward is that not every criteria will necessarily be provided by the core package - it should be extensible by developers looking to implement something that might be quite specific to their application.
 This should be mostly straightforward.
-Due to the fact that the criteria that are made available come from a scan of all loaded assemblies, it should only be necessary to provide a dll with an implementation of **IPersonalisationGroupCriteria** along with the definition editor angular view, controller and translation service - **definition.editor.html**, **definition.editor.controller.js** and **definition.definition.translator.js** respectively - as embedded resources.
+Due to the fact that the criteria that are made available come from a scan of all loaded assemblies, it should only be necessary to provide a dll with an implementation of **IPersonalisationGroupCriteria** along with the definition editor angular view, controller and translation service - **definition.editor.html**, **definition.editor.controller.js** and **definition.definition.translator.js** respectively.

 The C# files can sit anywhere of course.
 The client-side files should live in `App_Plugins/UmbracoPersonalisationGroups/GetResourceForCriteria/<criteriaAlias`.